damienwhaley/challenge-seek/README.md

 In this document you will see various words which are capitalised.
 These will be referencing the building blocks which are described below:

 * **Checkout** - this value object which wraps the calculation operations.
 It represents a shopping cart and checkout process.
-* **PricingRules** - this collection object which knows how to store PriceRule objects, and how to find which PriceRule is relevant for the Advertisment in the calculations in the Checkout.
+* **Pricing Rules** - this collection object which knows how to store PriceRule objects, and how to find which PriceRule is relevant for the Advertisment in the calculations in the Checkout.
 It also exists to satify the psuedo-code in the challenge document.
-* **PriceRule** - this is the individual rule which describes the discount (or price rise) for a given Customer for a given Product.
+* **Price Rule** - this is the individual rule which describes the discount (or price rise) for a given Customer for a given Product.
-* **ProductFactory** - this factory creates Product objects.
+* **Product Factory** - this factory creates Product objects.
 This simplifies the creation of the Product objects and contains the information about each type of product.
 This probably would not be needed if we were fetching the Product details from a database.
 * **Product** - this is a value object which describes the different advertising products which are available for a Customer.
 I deliberately did not create a base Product object with more specific Product objects which inherit from the base Product object as this is overkill an does not add anything to the solution.
 * **Customer** - this is not an object in the solution, but it is an important concept!
 This is the entity who is purchasing advertising products.
 I'm using the `customerName` member field to represent a Customer.
 * **Advertisment** - this value object represents what the Customer has purchased (or is going to purchase).